risc0/rust/src/doc/style-guide/src/expressions.md

 For comparison operators, because for `T op U`, `&T op &U` is also implemented: if you have `t: &T`, and `u: U`, prefer `*t op u` to `t op &u`.
-In general, within expressions, prefer dereferencing to taking references.
+In general, within expressions, prefer dereferencing to taking references, unless necessary (e.g. to avoid an unnecessarily expensive operation).

 Use parentheses liberally, do not necessarily elide them due to precedence.
 Tools should not automatically insert or remove parentheses.
 Do not use spaces to indicate precedence.

-If line-breaking, put the operator on a new line and block indent.
-Put each sub-expression on its own line.
-E.g.,
+If line-breaking, block-indent each subsequent line.
+For assignment operators, break after the operator; for all other operators, put the operator on the subsequent line.
+Put each sub-expression on its own line:

 ```rust
 foo_bar